 - Participate in and guide online discussions.

-- Attend online office hours in discussion threads or on the phone.
+- Attend online office hours in discussion threads, on the phone, or on Zoom.

 - Instructors are available in “real” office hours for students on or near campus; for some courses we offer Q&A sessions in a classroom.